aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/working-with-baseline-collection/_index.md

 }
 ```

-## Step 5: Remove Baselines
+## Delete All Baselines

-Delete all baselines associated with the resource:
+Now we perform the core action: **delete all baselines** for the selected resource.
+We first copy the collection to a list to avoid modifying the collection while iterating, then remove each baseline one by one.

 ```csharp
 Console.WriteLine("Delete all baselines: ");